jbugayev18/DonationHub-API/README.md

 </br>

-Thank you for visinting DonationHub, a collaborative project created by John Adney, Julia Bugayev, Angela Thomas, and Kayleigh Young!
+Thank you for visinting DonationHub, a collaborative project created by Julia Bugayev, Angela Thomas, and Kayleigh Young!
 </br>
 If you would like to view the DonationHub website, follow this link: